angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What are the different Doomsday decks and what is the difference between them?

-There are considered, at the time of writing, to be 4 primary distinct variants of Doomsday available for play.
-These comprise of **DDFT**, **DDEFT**, **Doomsday** and **Entombsday**.
+There are considered to be 4 primary distinct variants of Doomsday available for play.
+These comprise of **Doomsday**, **DDFT**, **Entombsday** and **DDEFT**.

 :::row{variant=CENTERED}
+FoW
 ToA
+Griselbrand
 EF
-FoW
-Griselbrand
 :::

+**Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of :card[TO].
+Legacy Doomsday uses countermagic like Force of Will and discard like Duress to play a controlling game before ending the game.
+Initially called _Meandeck_ Doomsday, the moniker _Meandeck_ is explained in this article [here](/articles/2020/03/12/pretty-mean-deck).

 **DDFT** (Doomsday Fetchland Tendrils) is the closest to historical lists.
-Although it adopts the current usage of Thassa's Oracle these decks tend to also have access to secondary Storm plans using cards like Burning Wish, Echo of Eons and Tendrils of Agony.
-They also prefer proactive protection such as Duress over being able to run reactive countermagic.
+Although it adopts the current usage of Thassa's Oracle these decks tend to also have access to secondary Storm plans using cards like :card[BW], :card[EoE] and :card[ToA].
+They also prefer proactive protection like discard over being able to run reactive countermagic.

+**Entombsday** is a Tin Fins variant with a main deck plan focusing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside :card[Em] or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
+The key point to focus on is it runs a dedicated transformational sideboard into a variant of Doomsday.

 **DDEFT** (Doomsday Experimental Frenzy Tendrils) is now an outdated style.
-This was the main variant available post Gitaxian Probe ban and pre-printing of Thassa's Oracle.
+This was the main variant available post :card[Gitaxian Probe] ban and pre-printing of Thassa's Oracle.
 These lists use Experimental Frenzy as a card advantage engine and win condition in tandem with Doomsday.

-**Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of Thassa's Oracle.
-Doomsday uses countermagic like Force of Will and Daze to play a controlling game before ending the game with Doomsday.
-Initially called _Meandeck_ Doomsday, the moniker _Meandeck_ is explained in this article [here](/articles/2020/03/12/pretty-mean-deck).

-**Entombsday** is more of a Tin Fins variant with a main deck plan focussing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside Emrakul, the Eons Torn or, looping the deck to cast an infinite number of Collective Brutality's or a lethal Tendrils of Agony.
-The key point ot focus on is it runs a dedicated transformational sideboard into effectively a variant of Doomsday.

 ## What is the _best_ Doomsday archetype?
 Of that archetype what are the _best_ colours to run?